nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `undo [NUMBER]`

 > Undo the last data-mutating command inputted by the user.<br>
-> If a number is entered, undoes that ammount of previous commands instead.<br>
+> If a number is entered, undoes that ammount of previous commands instead.
-> The number **must be a positive integer** 1, 2, 3, ...

 Examples: